terraform-google-modules/terraform-google-event-function/README.md

-# terraform-google-event-function
+# Event Function

-This module configures a system which responds to filtered Stackdriver Logging events by invoking a Cloud Functions function.
+This module configures a system which responds to events by invoking a Cloud Functions function.

-A project-level Stackdriver Logging export uses a provided filter to identify events of interest and publish them to a dedicated Pub/Sub topic.
-A Cloud Functions function subscribes to the topic and uses provided source code to process each event.
-The source code is retrieved from an archive which is created locally and stored in a Storage bucket.
+The root module configures a function sourced from a directory on localhost to respond to a given event trigger.
+The source directory is compressed and uploaded as a Cloud Storage bucket object which will be leveraged by the function.

+Alternatively, the
+[function-sourced-from-repository submodule][f6n-sourced-from-r8y-s7e]
+configures a function sourced from a Cloud Source Repositories repository.

 ## Usage

+The
+[automatic-labelling-from-localhost example][a7c-l7g-from-l7t-example]
-The [examples directory](examples) contains tested references of how to use this module.
+is a tested reference of how to use the root module with the [event-project-log-entry submodule][event-project-log-entry-submodule].

 [^]: (autogen_docs_start)